sodadata/docs/soda/product-matrix.md

 * Learn more about [Soda products in general]({% link soda/product-overview.md %}) and how the work together to establish and maintain data reliability.
 * Questions?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
-* Get up and running in a few minutes using the [Quick start for Soda SQL and Soda Cloud]({% link soda/quick-start-soda-sql.md %}) or the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}).
+* Get up and running in a few minutes using the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}).
 <br />

 ---